eddy1987/sysadmin-assignment/README.md

 ### The systems

-For this assignment let's considering the following systems:
+For this assignment let's consider the following systems:

 * **Cloud provider (AWS):** Each product has your own AWS account, so you can consider the following setup.